Kaeptenblaubaer/bitemporal/README.md

 * the version by which the detail was changed or deleted is younger than v.

 Combining both ideas, we evaluate the states of attributes of an object with respect to a point of validity *pv* made of transaction and referenced time, as follows:
-* we identify the version *v* of the object pertaining to that point of validity by finding the rectangle of validity *rv* that contains *pv* and take its creating version as *v*
+* we identify the version *v* of the object pertaining to that point of validity by finding the area of validity *rv* that contains *pv* and take its creating version as *v*
 * Attribute states relevant to this *pv* can be identified by *v* between the state's creating and invalidating version, which is the reason why version IDs must be monotonely ascending with time.

 ### Bitemporal Consistency:
-The rectangles describing the validity of the versions of an object
+The areas describing the validity of the versions of an object
 * must not overlap, and
 * must be contiguous